StefRuseva88/code-analysis-ESLint/README.md

-# Code-Analysis-ESLint - SoftUni Back-End Automation Projects
+# Code-Analysis-ESLint - This is a tests project from SoftUni QA Back-End Test Automation/March2024 course.
-Code Analyzer